-Once again, it is time to celebrate “Mamá Linda,” physically or spiritually, in Izamal.
-Who is Mamá Linda?
-She is the Queen and Patron of Yucatán, the Lady of the Immaculate Conception, who embellishes the San Francisco de Padua Convent in Izamal, and who is celebrated each December 8th.
+Once again, it’s time to celebrate Mamá Linda.
+You may be asking yourself “who is Mamá Linda?”
+She is the Queen and Patron of Yucatán, Our Lady of the Immaculate Conception, who brings beauty to the San Antonio de Padua Convent in Izamal and is celebrated on December 8.

-By Natalia Bejarano Calero
+Editorial by Natalia Bejarano Calero

 Esta entrada también está disponible en: ES